 Communities all over the US have reading programs, but the organizations that run the programs can be different.

 Reading partner programs are often found in public elementary schools, public libraries, and community centers.
-The Loudoun Literacy Council‘s mission is to help adults and children from low-income families learn English so they can be more independent and self-sufficient in their professional and personal lives.
+The Loudoun Literacy Council‘s mission is to help adults and children learn English so they can be more independent and self-sufficient in their professional and personal lives.

 If there isn’t a volunteer reading program in your area, you can let local schools, teachers, or librarians know that you want to help out in this way.
 Volunteering doesn’t always have to be through a set program.